All Episodes

 So they continue to use the mainstream media.

-Everything's a battle for them now in establishing public opinion, and they don't like it.
+Everything's a battle for them now in establishing public opinion and they don't like it.

 That's why you get an AP story blaming me for congressional gridlock.

-Here, listen to this.
+That's why, here, listen to this.

-Grab son by number seven.
+Grab soundbite number seven.

-Got to be the talk of Washington this week, eh, Bob?
+And Don Dollar, talking to Schieffer to promote Face the Nation, said, So, Chris Christie got to be the talk of Washington this week, eh, Bob?

 Yeah.